mrdoob/three.js/.github/CONTRIBUTING.md

       npm run make-screenshot <example_1_name> ...<example_N_name>

-* Watch out for Closure compiler warnings when building the libs, there should not be any.
 * Once done with a patch / feature do not add more commits to a feature branch
 * Create separate branches per patch or feature.
 * If you make a PR but it is not actually ready to be pulled into the dev branch, add `[Draft]` into the PR title and/or convert it to a draft PR